LorenzoCag/PokerLedger/README.md

 # PokerLedger
-I changed up the readme a little
+I changed up the readme a little.